mutkuensert/Downloader/README.md

 }
 ```

-You can override onDownloadStart and onDownloadComplete functions by creating a new class inheriting this one.
+You can override onDownloadStart and onDownloadComplete functions by creating a new class inheriting Downloader class.

 Finally, you can download the file on the url:
 ```kotlin